aircrack-ng/aircrack-ng/README.md

  * If you want to use airolib-ng and '-r' option in aircrack-ng, SQLite development package >= 3.3.17 (3.6.X version or better is recommended)
  * If you want to use Airpcap, the 'developer' directory from the CD is required.
- * For best performance on FreeBSD (50-70% more), install gcc5 via: pkg install gcc5 Then compile with: gmake CC=gcc5 CXX=g++5
+ * For best performance on FreeBSD (50-70% more), install gcc5 (or better) via: pkg install gcc7
  * rfkill

 ## Resolving the basic requirements